Immunise against HPV (Human Papillomavirus) – English version

 How effective is the vaccine?

-- The vaccine is very effective in preventing infection from the HPV types that are most likely to cause cancer.
+- The vaccine is very effective in preventing infection from the nine HPV types that are most likely to cause cancer and genital warts.

 - Over the last decade, disease caused by HPV has fallen significantly among young people in countries offering HPV immunisation.